 A Body-Aware, Compassionate Approach

 Polyvagal-informed therapy is woven through all of my work.
-It helps us slow down, listen deeply, and make therapy feel not just emotionally safe—but biologically safe.
+It helps us slow down, listen deeply, and make it feel not just emotionally safe—but biologically safe.

 This approach can be especially supportive if: